fwqefwqef/ChronoArkMods-windy/README.md

 # [Helia Selena Split]

-Make Helia and Selena viable as seperate characters.
+Make Helia and Selena into seperate characters.
 They can be selected seperately in the starting recruit screen, and they can be selected in Lone Wolf challenge.
 They do not appear in campfire (yet).

 # [Minimum Skill Num]